catios/logo/README.md

 # Catios logo
-[Catios](#) is an operation system. this is logo of the catios.
+[Catios](https://github.com/catios) is a Collection from softwares for UNIX systems.
+This is logo of the catios.

-this logo is designed with html and has an javascript code to get image output.
+This logo is designed with html and has an javascript code to get image output.

 ## Designer
-this logo is designed by [parsampsh](https://github.com/parsampsh).
+This logo is designed by [parsampsh](https://github.com/parsampsh).